silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

     1. Set dates
     1. Publish

-Split mongo use cases whose scope is unknown:
+I don't know the priority of these Split mongo use cases, but they've been my highest priorities:

 1. Flag conflicting edits (forks)
 1. Undo edits